jdlpa/Discord-Bot-Already-coded/README.md

-This Bot App Was Created By Jdlpa Please Feel Free To Use TO MAKE THE BOT ONLINE 24/7 USE Uptimerobot.com 😁
+This Bot App Was Created By Jdlpa Please Feel Free To Use TO MAKE THE BOT ONLINE 24/7 USE BETTERUPTIME.COM🤖

+FOR THE PACKAGES DOWNLOAD DISCORD.JS , EXPRESS , FS 📦

+YOU CAN ONLY USE THIS ON REPLIT.COM💻